 To sniff out the generalist VARs, consultants, and managed service providers (MSPs) from the real experts in enterprise WiFi, be sure you have a good handle on what WiFi design best practices looks like:

-● The managed WiFi provider needs to learn what your company needs -- This sounds simple enough.
+- What does your company need? -- This sounds simple enough.
 But you’d be shocked at how often unqualified network integrators prescribe before the patient even has a chance to describe their symptoms.

 You’ve learned about seven areas to make sure that your WiFi budget quote is comprehensive.
 You’ve been introduced to an additional handful of WiFi design process considerations that drive costs, to help you steer clear on unqualified wireless generalists that lack advanced, enterprise WFi expertise.

 Finally, make sure you understand the necessary steps that an enterprise WiFi expert like SecurEdge Networks uses to help you plan your WiFi budget and what goes into those variables driving WiFi network costs:

 Your industry -- Is your company best described as consulting, enterprise, government, healthcare, higher education, hospitality, K-12 education, warehousing, not for profit, retail, technology, or other?

 The size of your coverage area -- Is your location less than 10,000 square feet, between 10,000 and 25,000 square feet, 25,000 to 50,000 square feet, 50,000 to 75,000 square feet, 75,000 to 100,000 square feet, or more than 100,000 square feet?

 The number of WiFi users -- How many daily users does your WiFi network have?
 Less than 500, between 500 and 1,000 users, between 1,000 and 2,500 users, between 2,500 and 5,000 users, between 5,000 and 10,000 users, between 10,000 and 25,000 users, or more than 25,000 users?